Báb: Trial in Tabríz

 After the trial, the Báb was ordered back to the fortress of Chehríq.

 Proclamation

-In his early writings (1844-1847), the Báb appears to identify himself as a gate (báb), a reference to the Four Deputies of the Hidden Imam, the last of which went into occultation in 941 CE.
+In his early writings (1844–1847), the Báb appears to identify himself as a gate (báb), a reference to the Four Deputies of the Hidden Imam, the last of whom went into occultation in 941 CE.
 In his later writings, the Báb more explicitly proclaimed his station as that of the Hidden Imam and a new messenger from God.